tasbeehismail/Data-Structure-Tasks/README.md

 # Data Structure Assignment
-Tasks Completed at level 3 problem-solving training with ICPC Damanhour community (3 Jan 2024)
+Tasks completed at level 3 problem-solving training with ICPC Damanhour community (3 Jan 2024)

 ## Descreption:
 **All implementations should work with differrent data types**